Cabo Rojo, Puerto Rico

-Playa Combate has two very different sides: the north side of the beach is charming, with colorful and simple houses along the coast, fishing boats, docks and beach facilities.
+Combate Beach has two very different sides: the north side of the beach is charming, with colorful and simple houses along the coast, fishing boats, docks and beach facilities.
 The south side of the Combate beach is the most beautiful part, with many dream places, more isolated and clear waters.

 This pleasant beach has beautiful corals where you can snorkel, Jet Ski and dive among other water sports.
 You can also kayak, sunbathe, swim, play on the shore or just spend a pleasant family day.
 The beach is regularly visited by tourists and local people.

 The beach has several picnic tables and gazebos that serve to eat or rest from the sun.
 There are no bathrooms.
 There are several restaurants along the beach, one of the reasons why this beach is so attractive.
 Some of the restaurants are simpler and attract more locals for their non-tourist prices and excellent food.

 Playa Combate is managed by the Department of Natural and Environmental Resources.
 The beach is part of Boquerón State Forest.